Renting a Car for a West Iceland Self-Driving Trip

 This area is home to Glymur, Iceland’s highest accessible waterfall at 198 metres.
 You can hike the waterfall in the summer, but do note that reaching the waterfall requires some driving on gravel roads, which means a 4x4 vehicle is advisable.
 (And for more info, check out our guide to visiting Iceland’s waterfall.)

-If you want to visit Borgarfjordur, a small fjord in the West, you can do so with a 2WD vehicle like the Hyundai i10 in the summer, or even in a camper van, like the Kangoo, as the roads on the fjord are well-maintained.
-However, the roads do get slippery in the winter months, so then you’ll want to rent a 4x4 car or 4x4 camper van, like the VW Transporter.
+If you want to visit Borgarfjordur, a small fjord in the West, you can do so with a 2WD vehicle or even in a campervan, as the roads on the fjord are well-maintained.
+However, the roads do get slippery in the winter months, so then you’ll want to rent a 4x4 car or 4x4 campervan.

 It takes about half a day to see everything on Borgarfjordur if you don't schedule any guided tours.
 If you’re driving to the fjord from Reykjavik, you’ll want to plan to use an entire day of your vacation, to account for the driving time.
 The fjord is also a popular detour off of the Ring Road.

 One of the larger towns in the area, Borgarnes is known as the gateway to Snaefellsnes National Park.
 The charming town is located about 75 kilometres from Reykjavik and is a popular stop if you’re driving from Reykjavik to the rest of Borgarfjordur.